VerniersK/PRU_Digital_Waveform_Generator/README.md

 Currently, the 4 output configuration is available in this repository.

-# Project Installation
+## Project Installation

 To install this project:

-  - Clone the repository into opt/
+  - Clone the repository into the folder: opt/
-  - sudo chown -R debian:debian opt/NAME_FOLDER
+  - sudo chown -R debian:debian opt/PRU_Digital_Waveform_Generator-master/  (or rename  the map)
+  - cd opt/PRU_Digital_Waveform_Generator-master/
+  - sudo ./install.sh
+    - If install.sh is not executable perform: chmod +x install.sh
-  -
+  - Reboot Beaglebone

+After these steps, the firmware is loaded and ready to be used with e.g. Python (see python-example)